In the field:

 Hugo is also an integral part of the Saturday Market team at Príncipe Real.

-At the office_
+At the office:

-In the Production kitchen
+In the Production kitchen:

 Carmo started in 2020 as the second member of the kitchen.
 Another super hard worker.
 Together with Piedade, they make a super team.
 So good that it has been difficult to find the right people to work with them.